C5m7b4/c5cl/README.md

 If for some reason you are using CRA and are getting an error about not being able to find source maps, this is a known issue with Webpack5 and is being address.
 The workaround is to add this to your .env file:

 GENERATE_SOURCEMAP=false

+DataGrid Todos:
+[] work on row colors based on the color that might be passed in [] figure out how to center the column text
+[✔] make each column sortable
+[] make columns hidden
+[] make column filterable by the unique values that are displayed for that column [] make columns draggable 🚀